Deepfriedchril/Slic3r-Prime-Tower-Gen/README.md

 Parsing CURA has more current focus mainly because I want to use my 2:1 extrusion now and because it already generates the prime tower.
 Cura just handles single nozzle extrusion poorly.

+This program is aimed at those with 2:1 or "two in one out" extrusion set up.

+### What this does currently
+As of right now, this just moves whatever you have in your custom extruder change gcode to after the printer moves to the prime tower location, and removes all unecessary M109 commands.
+These two changes keep your printer from hanging over your print,melting it, and keeps it from pausing when "heating up" the second hotend.

 *note*
 I have not tested this with mutiple parts nor have I extensivly tested it with one part.
 Use at your own risk.
 Cura 2.6 is currently in beta testing so some problems may come from that.